Jessica Simpson’s Husband Slammed On Social Media For Looking ‘Old’ & Not Working

 “however, hubby is looking old definitely need some scruff fix, color, and trim.
 Guess you gotta get to work”

 It wasn’t all bad, though.
-Simpson has million of loyal fans who were quick to take the haters to task and defend their fashion icon.
+Simpson has millions of loyal fans who were quick to take the haters to task and defend their fashion icon.
 All in all, the positive comments did outweigh the bad, but maybe Simpson’s self-appointed tribe had something to do with keeping the peace.

 “So Much better than posed!
 Beautiful pic” one supporter commented.